 The next stage in the Xenomorph lifecycle, this crab-like creature will latch on to the nearest host.
 It doesn't matter if it's a human, an animal, a Predator or even an Space Jockey.
 It will wrap its fingers around the victim's face and tail around the neck.
 Facehuggers are almost impossible to remove and will kill the victim in the process.
 It will come off and die after successfully implanting the embryo.

 This special facehugger is bigger than the regular one and contains a queen embryo.
 The queen embryo takes a longer time to hatch than a regular one.
 In addition, the royal facehugger (also known as a Super Facehugger) can contain a Xenomorph warrior embryo designated to protect the Queen.
 It also has a flipper-like legs and darker skin giving it an aquatic presence.

 The chestburster is an infant Xenomorph who is freshly born from a host by biting through the ribcage.
 It has a small size, no limbs (or very short limbs) and light skin.
 In a few hours, it will shed its skin and grow rapidly.
 It is still very aggressive and can attack if provoked.
 Otherwise, it will try to hide until fully grown.

 This is probably the most common Xenomorph type and it is "produced" in large numbers.
-The warriors can have slightly different appearances, like a domed or ridged head.
+The warriors can have slightly different appearances, but tend to have ridged heads.
 Lone warriors usually resort to using stealth, but they will attack en masse when there are sufficient numbers available.
 They use their inner mouths, claws and tail to attack.
 Often they choose to capture instead of killing their victims to enlarge the numbers of the Alien hive.